ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 2. To prepare and help the workers to cope better with the IT operation.

-Then, considering that the IT resources have to available and functional at all times, there should be said that the IT Management responsabilities have to include:
+Then, considering that the IT resources have to be available and functional at all times, there should be said that the IT Management responsabilities have to include:

 1. **Determining business requirements for IT systems**
 2. **Managing IT budgets and costs**